Is the Simplified Regime Still Efficient for You?

 Simplified regime vs organized accounting in Portugal comparison showing tax efficiency review for freelancers and small businesses

 The simplified regime is very popular for one reason: it’s easy.
-But “easy” and “efficient” are not the same thing.

 Understanding the simplified regime